 In addition to providing a great education in nearly every field of study to over 26,000 students, UNM is a campus with many facilities open to the public.
 It is located in the heart of Albuquerque along old Route 66—now Central Avenue—and displays the Pueblo Revival architectural style echoing that of New Mexico's Pueblo Indian villages.
 The beautifully landscaped grounds comprise the nationally recognized Campus Arboretum, an outstanding botanical experience in the midst of one of New Mexico's great public open spaces.

-Popejoy Hall at UNM is a premium performance venue for everything from top Broadway shows to our own New Mexico Symphony Orchestra.
+Popejoy Hall at UNM is a premium performance venue for everything from top Broadway shows to ballet to Mariachi Christmas.
 Other places to visit on the UNM campus are the UNM Bookstore, two museums, three art galleries, and the famous duck pond in the center of campus.
 For your convenience, here's a map of UNM.

 UNM is easily accessible from the Bottger Mansion by using Rapid Ride, an express bus with stops in Old Town and at the university.

-Popejoy Hall: Popejoy Hall is New Mexico's grandest multi-use theater, serving as the home for Popejoy Presents, a series of touring Broadway shows and national and international performers, and for the New Mexico Symphony Orchestra.
+Popejoy Hall is New Mexico's grandest multi-use theater, serving as the home for Popejoy Presents, a series of touring Broadway shows and national and international performers.

 UNM Bookstore: It’s your source for all things UNM or all things Lobo!
 Of course, there are textbooks for students but also UNM merchandise, memorabilia, alumni merchandise, and gifts for UNM grads.
 It’s also a place to buy current popular literature, as well as Native American and Hispanic American culture and history.